 Future plans

-There are plans for future updates to USEBIO.

-These areas are: 1) General clarification of the use of event identifiers, to ensure a common approach.
-2) Adding Director/Scorer as Contacts.
-3) Clarification of how "Triples" (matches played between three teams) are recorded in USEBIO.
-4) Recording of Fouled boards (e.g. when a board has to be re-dealt part way through a session).
-5) Recording variations in scoring methods, e.g. VPScale.
-6) Being explicit about which "other tags" in the last item of 2.2.2 should be or not be included in USEBIO.
+It is planned that USEBIO 1.4 will be the final version of USEBIO based on XML and that USEBIO 2 will be JSON based and will aim to be a simpler but more comprehensive standard, easily used by many software developers.
+If you would like to assist in this please contact as below.

 Changes to the USEBIO specification are made by consensus among the organisations using USEBIO and with consultation of those companies providing software systems to them.

 The current version of USEBIO is maintained by the EBU and any suggestions for changes should initially be made to the EBU or via the http://usebio.org/ website.